 There is an easy workaround for this: MATE offers you the possibility to ask for missing information with just a few clicks.

 Events can be planned.
 Life sometimes cannot.
 This results in registered guests deciding that they cannot attend any more.
-Unfortunately many guests will forget to cancel and just not turn up.
+Unfortunately, many guests will forget to cancel and just not turn up.
 This is annoying enough for open events with unlimited invitees, but imagine you have a maximum capacity and a lot of people just don’t show up.

 This can become a huge problem and diminish the success of your guest list management and the actual event.
-Keeping track of the replies can get very messy, if you need to do it via an Excel/e-mail combination.
+Keeping track of the replies can get very messy if you need to do it via an Excel/e-mail combination.

 Solution: Smart event managers can make their life a lot easier by using systems that encourage the visitors to update their status by themselves.
 This will happen, if a status update is only a click away for your customer.
 Therefore: Make their life easier!
-Also, it is very important to always have an overview of who opened your invitation, who cancelled and who never got back to you.
+Also, it is very important to always have an overview of who opened your invitation, who canceled and who never got back to you.
 This will help you evaluate the success of your event.

 The moment you have been waiting for has arrived, your event has started.
-The room is filling up and after a while it is impossible to count the people or have a clear picture, of who arrived.
+The room is filling up and after a while, it is impossible to count the people or have a clear picture, of who arrived.
 You might have left a printed version of the guest list at the door, but this got lost or your doorman/woman lost track and couldn’t keep up with crossing off the names.

 The event is over and you realize: you don’t actually know who showed up and who was a no-show.
 This is a huge problem for successful guest list management and withdraws you of the chance to contact all your guests after the event.